 International beading expert Carol Cypher is here to show you the basics of African helix stitch.
-Carol will teach you from start to finish how to master this unique beading technique.
+In this class from our partners at Interweave, Carol will teach you from start to finish how to master this unique beading technique.
 You'll learn about the origins of African helix stitch, the structure and anatomy of the stitch, how to dress and work with an armature and how to develop your own unique designs.
 Along the way, you'll complete three stunning projects as you bead with Carol's guidance.

 Do you find natural beauty in imperfect, worn-out, broken, and aging items?
 If so, you're in the right place!
 Christi Friesen will guide you through fascinating techniques for creating the look of antique, repaired, and lovingly used items using polymer clay.
 You'll even use vintage items, experiment with shattered and broken forms, and channel nature's own oxidation process with patinas.
 With Christi's help, you'll embrace the wabi-sabi mentality of finding true beauty in life's imperfection and transience.

 The sky is truly the limit when it comes to mixed media designs involving polymer clay!
-Artist Christi Friesen shares the exciting possibilities that abound when you combine this versatile medium with epoxy clay, fiber, resin and wire.
+In this class from our partners at Interweave, artist Christi Friesen shares the exciting possibilities that abound when you combine this versatile medium with epoxy clay, fiber, resin and wire.
 You'll make eight fascinating projects as you learn techniques for integrating these materials.
 And you won’t stop there – you’ll learn exactly how to bake and finish your jewelry so you’re ready to share it with the world.

 The tubular, faceted polygon stitch is often defined as having three or more sides.
-Join international beading expert Carol Cypher as she challenges this thought by creating a two-sided reversible ropes.
+In this class from our partners at Interweave, join international beading expert Carol Cypher as she challenges this thought by creating a two-sided reversible ropes.
 She'll show you how to created undulating beadwork, bezels and more.
 Bead along with Carol to complete earrings, bracelets and other jewelry pieces that are uniquely yours.

-Carol Cypher is here to teach you the basics of polygon stitch!
+In this class from our partners at Interweave, Carol Cypher teaches you the basics of polygon stitch.
 Polygon stitch is a tubular weave that becomes faceted, or multi-flat-sided.
 Varying the sides with bead size and number as well as sculptural structure make this stitch incredibly versatile.
 Carol will teach you from start to finish how to master the polygon stitch.
 She will demonstrate nine ways to vary this stitch so that you can develop your own creative designs and become a polygon stitch master!

 In case you haven't noticed, this cool speckled stone is totally taking over the jewelry market.
 These faux-terrazzo earrings are incredibly easy and inexpensive to make, but the final product looks 100 percent gallery-worthy.
 Make two sets at at time, so there's one for you and one to gift!